MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/business-process-modeler-libraries-lcs-solutions.md

 ---
 # required metadata

-title: Set up Business process modeler libraries for an LCS solution
+title: Set up Business process modeler libraries for a Dynamics 365 for Finance and Operations solution
-description: This topic explains how to create and work with Business process modeler (BPM) libraries.
+description: This topic explains how to create and work with Business Process Modeler (BPM) libraries.
 author: kfend
 manager: AnnBe
 ms.date: 06/20/2017